ERC Budget Instructions

 Applicants are advised to prepare their budgets allocating the resources needed for the project to be feasible since this is an evaluation criterion for ERC grants.
 You should also discuss your budget with your department's administration.
 Costs regarded by the European Commission as typical overhead costs (e.g. rent for lab and office space) are ineligible even though they constitute part of your actual direct costs.
 Please contact Grants Office if you have questions about cost categories or cost eligibility.

 Enter the current salary of each person and the number of months the person will be involved in the project.
 In EU projects time reporting is required, so personnel costs should reflect the actual hours worked by the person directly carrying out work under the project.
 The total salary costs, including social fees, will be calculated automatically.
+The social fees are fixed rates, but remember to change the percentage of social fees in the budget template if the salary applies to someone over the age of 65.
 The social fees are decided on a yearly basis and current rates can be found here.
-These are fixed rates and cannot be changed.
 Note that stipends are not allowed in ERC projects.
 Inflation (3%) is calculated only on personnel costs.
 In the spreadsheet, enter the number of person-months to get the right breakdown over the years.
 To get the correct figures, fill in only the yellow cells.
 The breakdown per year is not necessary for the application.
 Remember to check that the sum of the totals for each personnel category is equal to the overall total for personnel.

 Subcontracting (no indirect costs)